Benchmarks & Industry Insights

 Use workflow automation

 Use Looker Studio to create live dashboards pulling Reddit performance alongside LinkedIn, Meta, and Google Ads data.
 Track spend, impressions, clicks, CPC, upvotes, comments, conversions, and CPL across all channels in one view.
-Sync metrics into your marketing automation platform for lead scoring.
-Winning ads get more budget automatically, underperformers get flagged for rewrites.
+Winning ads get more budget automatically.
+Underperformers get flagged for rewrites.

 Measure success and attribution

-• Lead-to-opportunity rate: Measures what percentage of leads convert into qualified sales opportunities.
+• Lead-to-opportunity rate: What percentage of leads convert into qualified sales opportunities.
 If 100 leads generate 20 sales-accepted opportunities, that's a 20% lead-to-opp rate.
-This reveals whether Reddit is delivering the right audience or just high volume.

 Multi-touch attribution approach